 The GAF considers functioning in terms of both functional domains and symptoms.
 Someone may be functioning well at work and thus appear overtly to be functioning well, but if they’re feeling highly suicidal, their functionality would rate low on the GAF.

 Because the overt appearance of functioning doesn’t account for the level of inner distress, it only says so much about the current severity of the illness.
-Sure, functionality can be an important part of gauging someone’s illness severity, but it’s not the be all and end all.
+Sure, functionality can be an important part of gauging someone’s illness severity; however, it’s not the be all and end all.

 In terms of my own functioning, it’s been steadily declining “in real life,” yet I’m able to function in the blogosphere at a far higher level than IRL.
 I functioned at quite a high level when I was well, so the contrast to that is significant.
 I used to use that as my reference point, but that no longer seems useful.
 Now I consider my own functioning in terms of the level of difficulty involved in accomplishing basic day-to-day tasks.